 Dana's Basket Solitaire ring looks absolutely magical in the wedding photos.
 What was it about Aide-mémoire that drew you to us?

-We stumbled on Aide-mémoire while searching for ethical, non-conflict engagement rings, which was a priority to us.
+We stumbled on Aide-mémoire while searching for ethical and conflict-free engagement rings, which was a priority to us.
 We loved that it was queer woman-owned, and it's philanthropic mission spoke to us immediately.
 Aside from the jewelry also being stunning :)

 I read that you decided on an elopement.
 Did either of you have any family wedding-traditions you were able to weave into your day?
 Or is there a new tradition you started?